Your Face Sounds Familiar (Philippine TV series) season 3: Week 12 (May 22 & 23)

-The Grand Showdown: Week 13 (May 29 & 30)
+Finals: Week 13 (May 29 & 30)

-The finale of the season, dubbed as the Grand Showdown was held on May 29 and 30 at Studio 10, ABS-CBN Broadcasting Center due to the continuing impacts of COVID-19 in the country.
-All remaining contestants were chosen to compete in the Grand Showdown unlike in previous regular seasons where 3 to 4 contestants were eliminated the week before the finale.
+The finale of the season, dubbed as the Grand Showdown was held on May 29 and 30.
+All remaining contestants were chosen to complete in the Grand Showdown unlike in previous regular seasons where 3 to 4 contestants were eliminated the week before the finale.

+Unlike in the previous seasons, the Grand Showdown for the season was held in Studio 10, ABS-CBN Broadcasting Center with a virtual audience instead of a live audience due to the COVID-19 restrictions at that time.

 Unlike in previous weeks where the iconizer assigns the icons to the contestants, the contestants handpicked the icon they impersonated for the Grand Showdown.
+However, they are still assigned a song to perform from the said icon they chose.

-As Sharon Cuneta is on her vacation, she appeared virtually through a work-from-home setup via Zoom.
+As Sharon Cuneta was on her vacation at the time of the Grand Showdown, she appeared virtually through a remote work setup via Zoom.

 With Reposposa impersonating Dulce, Season 3 became the first regular season where an OPM Icon was impersonated in the Grand Showdown.

-The winner is determined via a score composed of two parts, one being the total points accumulated by the contestant from Weeks 1 to 12, and the other being the votes cast by the public.
+The winner was determined via a score composed of two parts, one being the total points accumulated by the contestant from Weeks 1 to 12, and the other being the votes cast by the public.
 The contestant receiving the highest combined score wins the season and receives 1 million pesos, a house and lot from Lessandra and a trophy.

+During the second night, Vice Ganda appeared on the show to promote their then-upcoming series "Everybody, Sing!" which premiered on June 5, 2021.

-With Klarisse De Guzman attaining the highest score, she was declared the winner at the end of the night and sang her winning performance to end the season.
+With Klarisse de Guzman attaining the highest score, she was declared the winner at the end of the night and sang her winning performance to end the season.